Dexash/aro-terra-gitactions/README.md

 - Install Azure CLI

-xAzure CLI is a command-line interface for managing resources in Microsoft Azure, which is Microsoft's cloud computing platform
+Azure CLI is a command-line interface for managing resources in Microsoft Azure, which is Microsoft's cloud computing platform

 - Increase limits by VM series